Ayurvedic Nutrition

 Category: Digestive / Respiratory

-Called "Vishwabheshaja" (universal medicine) in Ayurveda, Ginger is considered one of the most versatile healing herbs.
-Fresh ginger and dried ginger have somewhat different properties -- fresh is more moistening and milder, while dry ginger is more heating and penetrating.
+Called "Vishwabheshaja" (universal medicine) in Ayurveda.
+One of the most versatile healing herbs.
+Fresh and dried ginger have somewhat different properties.
+Fresh is moistening and milder.
+Dry is more heating and penetrating.

 Body type guide: Excellent for Vata and Kapha types.
-Pitta types should prefer fresh ginger in small amounts and avoid large doses of dried ginger.
+Pitta types should prefer fresh ginger in small amounts and skip large doses of dried ginger.

-Traditional uses: May support healthy digestion, comfort after meals, respiratory wellness, and circulation.
+Traditional uses: May support healthy digestion, comfort after meals, respiratory wellness, circulation.

 9. Neem (Azadirachta indica)